yasifipo/yasifipo/README.md

 *  cucumber: optional, will not display cucumber if set to False
 *  ref: optional (except if category is set), used to identify prez regarding language (same prez in 2 different languages must have same _ref_ field)
 *  category: optional (but _ref_ is mandatory if category is set)
+*  static: mandatory, name of folder that can contains files like images
 *  content (not part of yaml): will be displayed in chapter page

 ## any prez file